-The ICRMP for DoN property on Tinian has established Standard Operating Procedures (SOPs) for protecting known historic properties; procedures for managing the inadvertent discovery of archaeological resources, inadvertent discovery of human remains, inadvertent disturbance to historic properties; and for distributing permits for archaeological investigations (Tomonari-Tuggle et al. 2005).
+The ICRMP for Navy property on Tinian has established Standard Operating Procedures for protecting known NRHP-eligible or listed cultural resources; procedures for managing the inadvertent discovery of archaeological resources, inadvertent discovery of human remains, inadvertent disturbance to historic properties; and for distributing permits for archaeological investigations (Tomonari-Tuggle et al. 2005).
 These protective measures would continue to be implemented under any of the alternatives.
-Lands managed by the Marine Corps would comply with all cultural resources requirements in accordance with MCO P5090.2A, Ch.
-2, Chapter 8: Cultural Resource Management on both federal and leased lands.

 Agreements on limitations in training have also been made as part of the Mariana Islands Training Range Complex (MIRC) EIS/Overseas Environmental Impact Statement (OEIS) Programmatic Agreement (PA) (Navy 2009).
-The PA for the undertaking outlined in the MIRC EIS/OEIS (Navy 2009) contains the following provisions.
+The PA (Navy 2009) contains the following provisions.

-- Establishes the qualifications necessary for professionals performing the work - Developed training constraint maps that show the locations of off limits or No Training areas and Limited Training areas - No Training areas are to be avoided, and no training exercises would occur within these areas - Limited Training areas are primarily designated as pedestrian traffic areas with vehicular access limited to designated roadways and/or the use of rubber tired vehicles - Establishes the procedures for updating and disseminating training constraint maps and identifies quarterly site checks and reporting - Identifies the procedures for the protection of resources and monitoring of military activities at Unai Chulu, Unai Dankulo, and Unai Masalok - Identifies the procedures for activities associated with the Tinian (North Field) NHL - o ongoing survey and evaluation to assess cumulative effects of training to the NHL - o production of an annual report to the HPO and NPS
+- Establishes the qualifications necessary for professionals performing the work - Developed training constraints maps that show the locations of off limits or No Training areas and Limited Training areas - No Training areas are to be avoided, and no training exercises would occur within these areas - Limited Training areas are primarily designated as pedestrian traffic areas with vehicular access limited to designated roadways and/or the use of rubber tired vehicles - Establishes the procedures for updating and disseminating training constraints maps and identifies quarterly site checks and reporting - Identifies the procedures for the protection of resources and monitoring of military activities at Unai Chulu, Unai Dankulo, and Unai Masalok - Identifies the procedures for activities associated with the Tinian (North Field) NHL - o ongoing survey and evaluation to assess cumulative effects of training to the NHL - o production of an annual report to the HPO and NPS